 Newton D. Baker appointed Crowell to the Civil Service Commission.
 When war began, Crowell supervised artillery castings as a major of ordnance, and headed the Washington office of the Panama Canal Zone.
 In 1917, Baker appointed him Assistant Secretary of War, and later also director of munitions.
 In 1922, a Washington grand jury indicted Crowell and 6 aides with altering contract bidding to enrich construction firms in which they had interests, but charges were dropped in 1925 for lack of evidence.
 Between the wars, Crowell served several government organizations.
 In 1931, Pres.
 Hoover promoted him to brigadier general, and during WORLD WAR II he was special consultant to the secretary of war.
 Crowell was founder and first president of the Army Ordnance Assoc., advocating national defense preparedness; and president of the Natl.
 Rifle Assoc.
 He married Julia Cobb and had 2 children, Florence and Benedict.
 Crowell is buried in Arlington Natl.
 Cemetery.

-Benedict Crowell Papers, WRHS.
+Finding aid for the Benedict Crowell Papers, WRHS.

 Finding aid for the Benedict Crowell Photographs, Series I, WRHS.

 Finding aid for the Benedict Crowell Photographs, Series II, WRHS.